 Power Supply: Hard-wiring kit (included) or External Battery Pack

-BlackVue were the first dash cam manufacturer to support cloud connectivity, and their cloud features are the most advanced you will find on the market.
-You can use their free cloud account to get started, but if you are a “heavy user” (e.g. you will be controlling several cars at once, or are managing a fleet of vehicles) you’ll want to consider one of BlackVue’s paid cloud accounts.
+BlackVue were the first dash cam manufacturer to support cloud connectivity, so their cloud features are the most advanced you will find.
+You can use their free cloud account to get started, but if you are a “heavy user” (i.e. you’d like to manage several cars at once, or even a fleet of vehicles) you’ll want to consider one of BlackVue’s paid cloud accounts.

 A great feature of the BlackVue dash cams is that you can select which areas of the field of view should trigger an event when motion is detected.
 This is to reduce unnecessary recordings that might be triggered by trees moving in the wind, etc. Check out this graphic that explains the concept: